Venomous0511/math_wizdom/README.md

    - Connect your Android device via USB (with USB debugging enabled)
    - OR start your Android emulator
    - Click the "Run" button (green play icon) or press `Shift + F10`
-   - Select your device and click "OK"
+   - Select your device and click "OK."

 ### Building APK